 Being able to experience all project roles on supplier side gave me invaluable understanding for further improvement.
 The one thing I was lacking a bit was experience from customer point of view so when I was given an opportunity to jump on customer side to my current position with great level of responsibility and big space to realize myself in field of enterprise architecture and project management I could not resist for long.
 This enabled me to see the projects in their whole lifecycle from the project mandate till its closure and review of business benefits.
 You can as well much better see if the benefits really help the business as usual.

 Despite I started with project management as self-learner and my lessons learned were mainly based on mistakes made and scars gotten, I recently decided to justify my experience and accelerate further improvement by taking official certifications of world-recognized standards and best practices (PRINCE2, PMP, ITIL).

-So long story short I see myself as professional project manager.
+So long story short, I see myself as professional project manager.
 I like the fact that every project is different, every project brings another challenge and every project will end eventually.
-The life is change and so is project management.
+The life is a change and so is the project management.